Canon 80D vs 77D

 - More affordable: Was released into a lower priced segment (25 percent cheaper at launch).

 - More modern: Was introduced somewhat (11 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the 80D emerges as the winner of the contest (5 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 80D comes out slightly ahead of the 77D (6 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.